seifhassine/REasy/readme.md

 <br>
 <br>

-- **UVAR File Editing:**
+- **UVAR File Editing**
-  - View and fully modify UVAR files.
-Hashing and mapping are taken care of automatically.
-  - Add new variables with automatic naming that preserves numeric formatting (e.g. "Location47_031" followed by "Location47_032").
-  This allows you to add new flags to RE4R for example (which was not possible with existing tools).
-  - Deletion of variables is also supported.

 - **RSZ File Viewing and Editing:**
   - User, PFB and SCN files are supported with advanced editing.
-  - GameObjects and Array Elements are fully serializaible into JSON.
-  - You can export and import GameObjects in RSZ files through REasy using the Template Manager.
-Exported GameObjects can be found in the "templates" directory in plaintext (JSON).
+  - Template Manager to export your favorite GameObjects and import them in different files (Exported GameObjects can be found in the "templates" directory in plaintext (JSON)).
+  - Clipboard system allowing to copy paste array elements, components and GameObjects across different files (JSON serialized).
+  - Community Templates browser where you can download templates from other people, rate them and upload your own for different games (accessible in Template Manager).
+  - Project Manager: Ability to create mods and export them as .PAK or Fluffy Manager .ZIP archive (File > Create Project).
+  - Up-to-date improved RSZ dumps for all games.
+  - Obsolete RSZ file detector (available in >Tools)
+  - Support for all versions of RSZ files dating from RE7.
+  - And much more..
 - **Search Functionality:**
   Search all files across directories for:
   - Specific text (UTF-16LE encoded)